How ACTEMRA Is Given

 - A trained healthcare professional is there to help you and your child manage the infusion and watch for any reactions.
 Click here to see the most important things you should know about ACTEMRA

 Children’s ACTEMRA doses are based on weight.
-So before every infusion appointment, they will be weighed.
+So before every infusion appointment, your child will be weighed.
 If your child’s weight changes, you and your child’s rheumatologist may decide if a change of dose is necessary.

 Important Safety Information